-- c) It shall be the duty of the VP Admin to oversee financial management of the Association, establish financial policies and report financial results. - 2.3 Chart of Accounts: - a) The VP Admin Director establishes a Chart of Accounts that is revised as needed. - b) The VP Admin Director ensures all financial transactions have the appropriate coding and are recorded accurately in the general ledger.
+- a) The VP Admin Director and Treasurer Director establish a Chart of Accounts that is revised as needed. - b) The VP Admin Director and Treasurer Director ensure all financial transactions have the appropriate coding and are recorded accurately in the general ledger.